Academy Members in the DC metro area have the exclusive opportunity to request a summer intern.

 - Contribute to the cost of the program.

-Program funding update: In past years, the Academy has provided a $4,500 stipend to each student.
-Beginning in 2021, the Academy is compensating interns in our program according to Washington, DC’s minimum wage ($15/hour as of July 1, 2020).
+Program funding update: The Academy compensates interns in our program according to Washington, DC’s minimum wage ($15/hour as of July 1, 2020).
 Depending on how many hours a week an intern works (30-40 hours/week) and how many weeks (10-12 weeks), the amount each student earns may range from $4,500-$7,200 for the summer.
 The Academy’s total cost (including recruitment, placement, and ongoing support to each intern throughout the summer program) is significantly more than the compensation interns receive.

 Testimonials from previous intern supervisors: